This Week in Fonts is a new weekly roundup of new font releases, curated by Sean Mitchell.

 A family that combines the spontaneity of a script typeface with the versatility of multiple weights and cuts.

-The softer sister of the succesful Foro family.
-Distinct in appearence, whith pleasant haptic, objective, and with graphic appeal.
+The softer sister of the successful Foro family.
+Distinct in appearance, with pleasant haptic, objective, and with graphic appeal.

 A freeform linking script that again uses OpenType programming to replace beginning and ending characters with uniquely designed variants.

 A distinctive sans-serif with much of its calligraphic structure left intact.
 Its casual construction and unconventional letterforms create a unicase family that’s relaxed and lively at the same time.

 A sans serif type family legible in circumstances of low visibility.
 Its large character set with multiple weights is defined by optimal size ratio, distinctive letter shapes, wide aperture and balanced counters.

 A modern font family, that has a strong verticality intensified with the vertical “y” and a special È. These special letters don’t create any issues with legibility.
 The large number of ligatures help to make an original and creative layout.